 - A. All biological science courses applicable to the major must be completed with a grade of C- or better. - B. All required collateral courses in chemistry, physics, mathematics, and statistics must be completed with a grade of C- or better. - C. Designation, continuation, and graduation as a biological science major requires a minimum 2.0 biology GPA in all courses taken for the major (biological science, chemistry, physics, mathematics, and statistics).
-The biology GPA is calculated using all grades earned for courses in the major, whether taking the course for the first time, repeating the course, or repeating the course under the FSU Forgiveness Policy. - D. A student who has earned more than five (5) unsatisfactory grades (F, D-, D, D+, U) in courses required for the major (biological science, chemistry, physics, mathematics, statistics), or their prerequisite courses, at FSU or elsewhere, whether or not repeated and whether or not taken under the former FSU Forgiveness Policy, will not be permitted to graduate with a degree in biological science. - E. A biological science student who has been dismissed from FSU for academic reasons, or who has not been enrolled for two consecutive semesters (including summer), or who must apply for readmission, must meet the degree requirements of the General Bulletin in force on the date of readmission.
-Readmission to the University does not imply readmission to the biological science department. - F. A student who is not in good academic standing in the major (i.e., biology GPA < 2.0 or more than five unsatisfactory grades in courses that apply to the major) may request an exception to the required academic performance and standards noted above by filing a formal appeal to the Department of Biological Science Undergraduate Appeals Committee.
-To initiate the appeals process, students must meet with Dr. Laura Keller, Associate Chairman for Undergraduate Studies (850-644-2248; 1067F Life Sciences).
+The biology GPA is calculated using all grades earned for courses in the major, whether taking the course for the first time or repeating the course. - D. Effective starting Summer C 2011 and Fall 2011 semesters: - A student who has not yet completed the prerequisite courses required for upper-division status (CHM 1045 and lab, CHM 1046 and lab, BSC 2010 and lab, BSC 2011 and lab) and earned more than one unsatisfactory grade (U, F, D-, D, D+) in courses required for the major in biological science (biological science, chemistry, physics, mathematics, and statistics) or their prerequisites at Florida State University or elsewhere, whether or not repeated, will not be permitted to graduate from Florida State University with a degree in biological science.